Explicit estimate of charm rescattering in $B^0 \to K^0 \bar{\ell} \ell$: Results

 \section{Results}

-To estimate the size of charm rescattering effects in $B^0\to K^0\llpair$, we compute the one-loop diagrams with internal charmed and charmed-strange mesons using the model presented in Sec.~\ref{sec:model}.
-This amounts to just two topologies, shown in Fig.~\ref{fig:loops}, which constitute the minimal set of gauge-invariant diagrams contributing to the process.
+We now have all the ingredients to estimate charm rescattering effects in $B^0\to K^0\llpair$ associated to the two topologies in Fig.~\ref{fig:loops}.
+As anticipated, we estimate the corresponding one-loop diagrams using the effective Lagrangians introduced in Sec.~\ref{sec:model}.
+Their structure implies that the two topologies in Fig.~\ref{fig:loops} constitute an independent set of gauge-invariant diagrams.
 In the $SU(3)$-symmetric limit, diagrams obtained by replacing $D\leftrightarrow D_s$ and $D_s^*\leftrightarrow D^*$ are identical, thereby resulting in an overall factor of two for each topology.

 As expected, the sum of diagrams features an ultraviolet divergence which we discard, employing an $\overline{\text{MS}}$-like renormalization scheme.
 This does introduce a scale-(and renormalization-scheme) dependence in our final result, that we can turn into a tool to estimate the associated uncertainty.
+In principle, additional finite counterterms can be included which alter the resulting piece of the matrix element that we calculate.
+However, in a full calculation, unphysical finite counterterms must exactly cancel with those arising from the short-distance part of the matrix element.
+Since we are only interested in an estimation of long-distance effects, we neglect such short-distance contributions.

 In the $SU(3)$- and heavy-quark spin-symmetric limits, the contribution to the $B^0\to K^0\llpair$ matrix element arising from the loops in Fig.~\ref{fig:loops} is

 where $j_{\text{em}}^\mu = -e\,\bar{\ell}\gamma^\mu \ell$ is the conserved electromagnetic current of the dilepton pair.
 We defined the renormalization scale-dependent logarithm \be L_\mu~=~\log(\mu^2/m_D^2)\,, \ee as well as